Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Introduction

-With a significant fraction of the American workforce working from home all or part of the time, addressing the privacy concerns and behaviors that first arose out of emergency WFH arrangements should now be considered a key part of creating healthy work environments for workers.
+With a significant fraction of the American workforce working from home all or part of the time, understanding the privacy concerns and behaviors that first arose out of an emergency, WFH arrangements should now be considered a key part of creating healthy work environments for workers.
 To do that, we must first understand the privacy concerns and behaviors of those whose \quotes{new normal} includes WFH on a regular basis.

+Our study aims to provide a detailed account of the privacy concerns workers face and the protective measures they take to prevent them.
+In particular, this study aims to answer the following main questions: \textit{How prevalent is experiencing privacy-invasive scenarios among WFH workers?
+To what extent does experiencing these scenarios cause discomfort?
+Does discomfort escalate to cause harm to workers or others?
+What type of harm do workers experience?
+What types of scenarios are associated with the highest reported discomfort?
+What protective measures do some workers take?
+Why do some workers choose not to take protective measures?}

-To this end, we surveyed 214 US-based workers who currently work from home regularly about their experiences with privacy-invasive scenarios pertaining to: audio, video, data\footnote{For brevity, throughout the paper we use the word \quotes{data} to denote \quotes{computer/browsing data.}}, and autonomy, that can occur in a WFH setting.
-We asked them whether they experienced the scenarios in the past three years, and if so, how comfortable or uncomfortable they felt.
-We also asked them whether they had taken any measures to prevent the scenarios, what those measures were, and if not, why they had not taken any preventative measures.
-To gain more insights into the characteristics of privacy-invasive scenarios that cause discomfort, our survey asked the participants follow-up questions about the most memorable scenario that made them feel uncomfortable.
+To this end, we surveyed 214 US-based workers who currently work from home regularly about their experiences with privacy-invasive scenarios pertaining to: audio, video, data\footnote{For brevity, throughout the paper, we use the word \quotes{data} to denote \quotes{computer/browsing data.}}, and autonomy that can occur in a WFH setting.

 Our key findings can be summarized as follows: \begin{enumerate} \item Privacy-invasive scenarios are commonly experienced and caused discomfort to most of our participants.
-Nearly all participants (93.9\%) experienced at least one of the privacy-invasive scenarios, and over half of participants (65.4\%) felt uncomfortable during at least one of the scenarios they experienced.
+Almost all participants (93.9\%) experienced at least one of the privacy-invasive scenarios, and more than half of the participants (65.4\%) felt uncomfortable during at least one of the scenarios they experienced.

+\item Most of the participants who experienced a privacy-invasive scenario that made them feel uncomfortable said that the incident did not escalate to cause harm to them or others (74.3\%).

-\item While scenarios that restrict worker autonomy such as prohibiting them from turning off camera or microphone are not among the most commonly experienced scenarios, they are associated with the highest reported discomfort.
-Participants often violated or would violate employer's autonomy-restricting rules to protect their privacy.
+\item While scenarios that restrict worker autonomy, such as prohibiting them from turning off the camera or microphone, are not among the most commonly experienced scenarios, they are associated with the highest reported discomfort.
+Participants often violated or would violate the employer's autonomy-restricting rules to protect their privacy.